workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 = 2.13.3 =
 * Fixes registration on canceled event
 * Fixes Yoast SEO compatibility
+* Fixes an issue with incorrect featured event highlighting

 = 2.13.2 =
 * Fixes an issue with incorrect error handling from server